 You need to have your signature notarized on a document.
 You found Blue Ink Notary, a notary shop or a UPS store in your area.
 What happens next when you are in front of the notary is likely going through your mind.
 Here are 7 steps how to get your document notarized:

 Personal Appearance - as a person needing notarization, you must personally appear before the notary at the time that services are requested.
 We must both be present in the same room when the notarization takes place.
 Notarization may not take place over the phone and you cannot send someone in place of you.

 Direct Communication - the notary must be able to communicate with you directly in a language you both understand or indirectly through an interpreter who is also physically present at the time of the notarization.
 The interpreter must be able to communicate with the notary and the signer in a language the interpreter understands.

 Willingness & Awareness - The notary will ensure that you are signing the document of your own free will and will also judge your ability to understand what is taking place.
-If the notary determines that either or both of these are in doubt, the notary should not perform the notarization!

 4. Identifying the Document Signer(s) - Every person whose signature is notarized or who is administered an oath or affirmation by a notary has to be positively identified by the notary.
 This can be accomplished 3 ways (lean more about acceptable IDs here):

 Personal knowledge of the signer's identity by the notary